calistasalsabila/Programming-Language/Dart/material/01_dart_basic/18_if_else.md

 ---

-## 🧼 Best Practices
+## 8. Best Practices

 * Use `else if` instead of multiple `if` when only one condition can be true.
 * Keep conditionals readable and avoid complex nested logic if possible.
 * Use proper indentation.

 ---

-> 📚 The `if` / `else` structure is the building block of decision-making in Dart, useful across logic, UI conditions, and algorithms.
+> 📚 This is part of the Dart basic chapter.